-A. The Union may provide self-addressed stamped information postcards for newly hired employees to complete, including name, address, title, date of hire, and other employment data.
+A. The Union may provide self-addressed stamped information postcards or digital membership cards for newly hired employees to complete, including name, address, title, date of hire, and other employment data.
 In addition, the Union may supply information packets concerning Union membership and representation.
-Upon receipt of such information postcards and packets, the Judiciary will distribute them to new employees at the same time the employees are required to fill out initial personnel and payroll forms.
-The card may be filled out by the new employee and, if so, the employer will process the request for Union dues deduction promptly and forward the card to the Union by mail.
+The Judiciary will distribute this information to new employees at the same time the employees are required to fill out initial personnel and payroll forms.
+The card may be filled out by the new employee and, if so, the employer will process the request for Union dues deduction promptly and forward the card to the Union by email.